-As of June 30, 2015, the Fund's investments in the WVBOTI are rated AAAm.
+As of June 30, 2016, the Fund's investments in the WVBOTI are rated AAAm.
 Federal agency securities consist of Fannie Mae, Federal Farm Credit Bank, Federal Home Loan Bank and Freddie Mac all of which are rated AA+.
 Fannie Mae MBS pools are also rated AA+.
+Insured Cash Sweep (ICS) Funds and the Demand Deposit Marketplace Funds are FDIC insured.
 Certificates of deposit are either FDIC insured through the Certificate of Deposit Account Registry Service (CDARS) or collateralized with an irrevocable standby letter of credit issued by the Federal Home Loan Bank of Pittsburgh, which is rated AA+.
 Money Market Funds are invested in the Federated Government Obligations Fund and are rated AAAm.
 Mortgages held for investment purposes are not rated.